Reconfigurable Intelligent Surface-Assisted Localization in OFDM Systems with Carrier Frequency Offset and Phase Noise: Proposed Joint CFO, PN and UE Position Estimation Algorithm

-In previous works \cite{luan2021phase, dardari2021nlos}, localization was based on frequency-domain signals.
-However, in our problem, the introduction of CFO and PN would result in ICI if the signal is transformed into the frequency domain, which will increase the difficulty of our estimation.
-Therefore, in this paper, we conduct the estimation in the time domain.
-In this section, we propose an iterative algorithm based on MAP criterion and GD algorithm, which jointly estimates the normalized CFO, PN, and position of UE.
+In previous works \cite{luan2021phase, dardari2021nlos}, localization was based on frequency-domain signals, and different subcarriers' signals were often assumed to be independent.
+However, the CFO and PN { can result in ICI, which increases the difficulty in the estimation of the CFO, PN, and UE position.} The estimation can only be conducted in the time domain.
+In this section, we propose an AO-based iterative algorithm, which employs the MAP criterion and GD algorithm to jointly estimate the normalized CFO, PN, and the {UE position}. {To address the new challenge of estimating the CFO and PN, the PN vector is approximated by exploiting the redundancy of its covariance matrix, and the posterior functions concerning the CFO and PN are linearized.
+Closed-form estimates are derived for both CFO and PN.}

+{{The proposed localization algorithm can serve as a prerequisite for tracking.
+Since the Doppler shift can be interpreted as part of CFO, by estimating the CFO, we can provide an estimate of the UE's speed and improve tracking.
+For example, the UE position and CFO estimates provided by our proposed localization algorithm can be used as initialization inputs for existing tracking algorithms, e.g.,~\cite{dardari2021nlos}.}